 UCAN make a difference!

-UCAN empowers teens concerned about climate change within their communities to take action, connect with peers in other cities to discuss environmental, social, and economic challenges and, ultimately, to create better places to live, work and play.
+UCAN empowers teens, particularly those from communities most affected by impacts of climate change, to take action, connect with peers in other cities to discuss environmental, social, and economic challenges and, ultimately, to create better places to live, work and play.

 Under the direction of designated adult leaders, teams of youth from cities across the US will spend a week at the National Aquarium in Baltimore, MD.
 UCAN teams will meet dedicated, like-minded teens committed to making a difference in their communities, while learning about climate change, discussing current climate science challenges with science professionals, and exploring careers in conservation science, urban planning, communications, civic engagement and more.
 UCAN team members will build leadership and practical skills to help bring about real change within their own communities.